Benefits

 - you spend so much time with the child’s other parent that you cannot be considered a single parent

-You can receive support for school fees when you are taking an education that NAV has approved.
+You can receive support for school fees when you are taking an education that Nav has approved.

 In general, you and your children must live in Norway for you to receive single parent benefits.
 In some cases, you may still be entitled to single parent benefits if you move or stay abroad.